playframework/playframework/documentation/manual/working/commonGuide/configuration/SettingsNetty.md

 ## Configuring transport socket

-Native socket transport has higher performance and produces less garbage but are only available on linux You can configure the transport socket type in `application.conf`:
+Native socket transport has higher performance and produces less garbage but is only available on Linux.
+You can configure the transport socket type in `application.conf`:

 ```properties